-This audit was performed pursuant to the requirements of the Chief Financial Officers Act and Office of Management and Budget (OMB) Bulletin 01-02, Audit Requirements for Federal Financial Statements.
+This audit was performed in accordance with Government Auditing Standards, the requirements of the Chief Financial Officers Act, and Office of Management and Budget (OMB) Bulletin No. 01-02, Audit Requirements for Federal Financial Statements.
 To complete this audit, we contracted with the independent certified public accounting firm of KPMG.
-We approved the scope of the audit work, monitored its progress at key points, reviewed their working papers, and performed other procedures we deemed necessary.
-OMB's audit requirements in Bulletin 01-02 exceed Government Auditing Standards, primarily in three areas.
+We approved the scope of the audit work, monitored its progress at key points, reviewed their report and working papers, and performed other procedures we deemed necessary.
+OMB's audit requirements in Bulletin No. 01-02 exceed Government Auditing Standards, primarily in three areas.
 These relate to:

-- expanding the review of Ginnie Mae's internal controls, - reviewing Ginnie Mae's performance measures, and - reporting under the Federal Financial Managers Improvement Act (FFMIA) of 1996.
+- expanding the review of Ginnie Mae's internal controls, - reviewing the design of Ginnie Mae's internal controls over key performance measures, and - reporting under the Federal Financial Managers Improvement Act (FFMIA) of 1996.

-To address the first additional OMB requirement, we engaged KPMG to expand their review of Ginnie Mae's internal controls.
+To address the first two additional OMB requirements, we engaged KPMG to expand their review of Ginnie Mae's internal controls and performance measures including those to be reported at the HUD consolidated level.
 The section discussing internal controls presents the results of this work.
-To address the second additional requirement, the Office of Inspector General (OIG) performed the procedures required by OMB Bulletin 01-02.
 With respect to FFMIA, the reporting requirements do not apply to the Ginnie Mae audit, but will be reported at the HUD consolidated level.